sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

     15. Click the Create button
     16. Click on Storage
     17. Click the empty CD icon
-    18. On the right hand side, click the CD icon
+    18. On the right-hand side, click the CD icon
     19. Click on Choose a disk file...
     20. Choose the ubuntu-20.04... iso file
     21. Click the Open button
     22. Click on Network
-    23. Under Attached to: select Bridged Adapter
+    23. Under 'Attached to:' select Bridged Adapter
     24. Click the OK button
     25. Click the Start button
 2. Install Ubuntu 20.04